fanil-z/islam-wiki/hugo-docs/draft/concept.md

 my notes on Yasir Qadhi's 114 lectures on seerah of the Prophet Muhammad SAW are scattered within corresponding sections.
 Some info is taken from Wikipedia, which is always helpful and well-structured.
 I tried to edit them, remove the parts that are not mentioned in The Quran or authentic hadiths, or parts that are too Shia.
 Also, I started to create summaries of some sections and reorganize them, but decided to publish it because I want to take a break and learn to properly read the Quran in Arabic.

+Along the way, I had to add additional historic events that are not mentioned in the Quran but that affected and shaped the world as we see today.

+Hugo can be a good candidate if you use Markdown and want to implement the docs-as-code concept in your documentation department.

+The main idea was to gather and currate stories of all prophets mentioned in the Quran and sahih hadith in one place and sort them according to a historical timeline.

 Islam teaches to finish what you started and there are still many bugs and I have to finish the most interesting sections: Al Qiyamat--the Eshcatonian part, about death and what happens on the other side.